Restorative Dentistry – Fairfax, VA

 You may need a little help from time to time getting your oral health back on track, especially following tooth decay or an injury.
 Services in restorative dentistry involve repairing broken, decayed, or damaged teeth and also replacing one or more missing teeth.
 Your restorative dentists in Fairfax, Dr. Ayati and Dr. Young, emphasize conservative treatment in all cases — and that means they can help you keep your healthy, beautiful, and complete smile for life.

 For patients who have experienced any amount of tooth loss, dental implants provide a wonderful solution.
 This comprehensive restoration method takes the place of your missing tooth’s root as well as its crown, giving you back the entire structure to help you eat, speak, and smile with confidence once again.

 Dental Crowns & Fixed Bridges

-Dental crowns and bridges are a common restorative method for patients who have experienced severe tooth decay, damage, or who are missing teeth altogether.
+Dental crowns and fixed bridges are a common restorative method for patients who have experienced severe tooth decay, damage, or who are missing teeth altogether.
 Crowns and bridges can be made from one of several materials depending on your unique needs, and, with proper maintenance, they can last for many years.

 Gone are the days when having a cavity meant fixing it with a noticeable silver filling.
 These days, your Fairfax dentist uses biocompatible composite resin to restore your smile with a natural-looking white filling that can be expertly blended to match the shade of the surrounding enamel.

 Inlay & Onlay Restorations

 Sometimes tooth decay is so significant that it cannot be restored with a simple filling alone.
 If there is insufficient tooth enamel to support a filling or if the decay is in between teeth, you may need an inlay or onlay to restore the tooth.